The next TCN will take place January 14 - 17, 2020.

 Amtrak serves Syracuse, NY.

-You will receive a 10% discount on your reservation at the Best Western University Inn (607-272-6100) when you request the "CNF rate".
-Accommodation arrangements should be made in advance, Ithaca area hotels fill up quickly due to the University's Reunion Events.
+Accommodation arrangements should be made in advance, Ithaca area hotels fill up quickly due to University's Events.

 - Academic Rate (including students and faculty) and Government Rate: $425